 If you have multiple collaborators and are building a test as a team, there is an inherent risk of losing changes when more than one person edits the test at the same time.
 To prevent that from happening, the test builder automatically only allows one person to enter Edit mode at a time.

 We highly recommend that you wait until your teammate is done editing and then refresh the page before making your own changes.
-If absolutely necessary though, you can manually override comment-only mode by clicking Edit and proceeding through the warning message.
+If absolutely necessary though, you can manually override comment-only mode by clicking Edit this test and proceeding through the warning message:

-If you do this, both of your names will show up as editing the test, and any changes your teammate has made may be lost if you save your changes first.
+If you do this, any changes your teammate has made may be lost if you save your changes first.

 Common questions